maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 performance and time)
 - We have a meta controller made of a controller, list of experts, a manager and a memory
-- The manager is a meta-level policy that decides whether to terminate the optimization and execute or to optimize on a different expert, given the history (aka both the controller and manager get the history)
+- The manager is a meta-level policy that decides whether to terminate the optimization and execute or to optimize on a different expert, given the history (i.e. both the controller and manager get the history)
 - There are all MLPs with the exception of the memory which is an LSTM
 - They all are trained through minimizing the total loss
 - The whole system learns better experts, while learning which expert to pick, and learns when to execute,